JWShaw/issue-tracker/README.md

 You will need:
 * A recent version of Node.js.
 The author of this document uses 15.2.1, but the most recent LTS release should work.
 * An instance of MongoDB running locally on port 27017
+* A modern browser.
+The project has been tested in the latest versions of Firefox and Chrome.

+Any modern operating system should support the project.
+It has been tested on up-to-date copies of Arch Linux and Windows 10.

 ### Installing Dependencies